Kariyilakkattu Pole

 A Padmarajan classic, the film is widely considered one of the best investigative thrillers ever made in Malayalam.

 Plot

 Harikrishnan, a famous movie director, is found dead at his house one morning.
 Deputy Superintendent of Police Achuthankutty is assigned to probe the death.
-Anilkumar, his younger brother, is in love with Shilpa, who is in shock after receiving news of the murder.
+Anilkumar, his younger brother, is in love with Shilpa, who had personally known the director and was shocked by his death.
 Achuthan Kutty's investigation leads to three different female suspects.